okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app-prereq/main/index.md

 * **SCIM integration limitations:**
   * You can only submit SCIM 2.0 integrations through the OIN Wizard.
   * Integrations with basic authentication to the SCIM server aren't supported in the OIN Wizard.
-  * The OIN Wizard only supports integrations wtih header or bearer token authentication or OAuth 2.0 authentication to the SCIM server.
+  * The OIN Wizard only supports integrations with header or bearer token authentication or OAuth 2.0 authentication to the SCIM server.
   * OIN SCIM integrations with OAuth 2.0 authentication don't support dynamic consumer key and secret.
 The consumer key and secret values are common for all customer tenants.

 <ApiAmProdWarning />